kelbelss/security-and-auditing/Puppy Raffle/audit-findings.md

     }
 ```

+### [H-2] Wek randomness in `PuppyRaffle::selectWinner` allows users to influence or predict the winner and influence or predict the winning puppy NFT

+**Description:** Hashing `msg.sender`, `block.timestamp`, and `block.difficulty` together creates a predictible final number.
+A predictable number is not a random number.
+Malicious users can manipulate these values or know them ahead of time to choose the winner of the raffle themselves.

+*Note:* This means users could front-run this function and call `refund` if they see they are not the winner.

+**Impact:** Any user can influence the winner of the raffle, winning the money and selecting `rarest` puppy.
+Making the entire raffle worthless if it becomes a gas war as to who wins the raffles.

+**Proof of Concept:**

+1. Validators can know ahead of time the `block.timestamp` and `block.difficulty` and use that to predict when/how to participate.
+See the [blog post on prevrandao](https://soliditydeveloper.com/prevrandao). `block.difficulty` was recently replaced with prevandao.
+2. Users can manipulate their `msg.sender` value to result in their address being used to generate the winner.
+3. Users can revert their `selectWinner` transaction if they don't like the winner or resulting puppy.

+Using on-chain values as a randomness seed is a [well known attack vector](http://betterprogramming.pub/how-to-generate-truly-random-numbers-in-solidity-and-blockchain-9ced6472dbdf) in the blockchain space.

+**Recommended Mitigation:** Consider using a cryptographically provable random number generator such as Chainlink VRF.

 # Medium

 ### [M-#] Looping through players array to check for duplicates in `PuppyRaffle::enterRaffle` is a potential denial of service (DoS) attack, increamenting gas costs for future entrants.